JFFPtech/python_projects/python-web_scrapper/README.md

 # Web Scraping Application

 This Python script/application allows you to scrape data from websites and store it in a structured format.
-It includes features such as scheduling, data cleaning, and error handling.
+It includes features such as scheduling, data cleaning, error handling, logging, MySQL integration, and configuration file usage.

 ## Prerequisites